Chart Color Schemes

 Infrastructure

-Lavington has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Lavington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 26 projects likely affecting the region.
-Notable initiatives include: Lavington Swim Centre Redevelopment, Lavington Social Housing Project, Bright Steps Academy Lavington, and Kerr Road Infrastructure Upgrades.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 26 projects that could impact the area.
+Notable projects include the Lavington Swim Centre Redevelopment, Lavington Social Housing Project, Bright Steps Academy Lavington, and Kerr Road Infrastructure Upgrades.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.